rizac/eGSIM/egsim/management/commands/README.md

 2. Implement in the module a subclass of `_utils.EgsimBaseCommand`.
    `EgsimBaseCommand` is just a subclass of Django `BaseCommand` with some shorthand utilities (see implementation in `_utils.py` for details).
-   To implement a `EgsimBaseCommand`/`BaseCommand` subclass see the other commands in this directory or the [Django documentation]( https://docs.djangoproject.com/en/2.2/howto/custom-management-commands/)
+   To implement a `EgsimBaseCommand`/`BaseCommand` you can simply copy and modify one of the other commands in this directory or see the [Django documentation]( https://docs.djangoproject.com/en/2.2/howto/custom-management-commands/)

 3. (optional) If the command requires external data, create the